-The yurts sleep 1 or 2 adults comfortably on a king size bed with a New Purple Mattress.
+The yurts sleep 1 or 2 adults comfortably on a king size bed with a Premium 3 Purple Mattress.
 There is a well-equipped kitchen so, if you want to, you can stay at your yurt and enjoy the large private deck nestled in the woods.
 If staying in isn’t your idea of a vacation, then the restaurants, shops, and entertainment of Eureka Springs are minutes away.
 If you love the outdoors you can bird watch and explore on our property which has 32 acres.
-For the adventurous, we are only 1 mile from the drop off for the new downhill mountain bike trails around Lake Leatherwood.
+For the adventurous, we are only 1 mile from the drop off for the downhill mountain bike trails around Lake Leatherwood.
 If being on the water is your thing, we’re just a few miles from the crystal clear waters of Beaver Lake and the White River.
-We hope you’ll enjoy just being in nature, but if you can’t disconnect we offer free Wifi and a 49″ smart TV so you can watch your Hulu, Amazon, Netflix and Dish shows.
+We hope you’ll enjoy just being in nature, but if you can’t disconnect we offer free Wifi and a 49″ smart TV so you can watch your Hulu, Amazon, Netflix and more.

 We are working on the booking website and hope to have it up in a couple weeks.
 In the meantime, you can send us the dates you are looking at and we will get back with you on the yurts availability.
 Message us from our page facebook.com/EurekaYurts or you can email Reservations@EurekaYurts.com.

 Winter has arrived.
 And with it comes the inevitable construction delays.